Data protection

 Restriction of processing: The Organic Law 3/2018 specifies that restriction should be clearly stated in the data controller´s information systems.

 The Organic Law 3/2018 also regulates in its Title X, on the guarantee of digital rights, the right to be forgotten (Art.
-94) and data portability in social networks (arts.
+94) and data portability in social networks (Arts.
 94 and 95).
 Whereas the right to be forgotten applies to the processing of personal data wholly or partly by automated means and to the processing other than by automated means of personal data that form part of a filing system or are intended to form part of a filing system, the right to data portability in social networks does not.
-It means that the Spanish Data Protection Agency is competent regarding the right to be forgotten, but not on the right on data (other than personal data) portability in social networks.
+It means that the Spanish Data Protection Agency is competent regarding the right to be forgotten, but not for the right to data (other than personal data) portability in social networks.

 8. Processing by third parties

+In addition to the GDPR the following provisions must be considered when a data processor acts on behalf of a data controller.
 If agreed in the contract or other legal act with the data controller, the processor may manage on behalf of the controller the requests of data subjects´ rights (Art.
 12(3) Organic Law 3/2018).

 According to Art.
 33(3) of the Organic Law 3/2018 if there is a legal provision on the retention of personal data, the data processor shall return the personal data to the data controller that shall ensure their retention while the obligation is applicable.
+The data processor may retain personal data, duly blocked, for as long as any liability arises from its relationship with the data controller.

 For third parties (data processors) providing a service under concession, management entrustment or contract that involves the processing of personal data to a Public Administration, the security measures shall correspond to those of the originating Public Administration and shall comply with the National Security Scheme (Esquema Nacional de Seguridad) (First Additional Provision of the Organic Law 3/2018 on the security measures in the public sector).

 Finally, for any data processing agreement (contract or other legal act) entered into prior to 25 May 2018 pursuant to the provisions of Article 12 of the repealed Organic Law 15/1999, shall remain in force until the expiry date indicated therein and, in the event of having been agreed indefinitely, until 25 May 2022.
+During these periods, either party may have required the other to modify the contract so that it complies with the provisions of Article 28 GDPR and Article 33 Organic Law 3/2018.

 9. Transfers out of country